espressif/idf-component-manager/docs/en/getting_started/index.rst

          $ . $IDF_PATH/export.fish
          $ compote version

-Older versions of the component manager may not include the ``compote version`` command.
-If the command is not available in your IDF Component Manager, please consider upgrading it to the latest version.
-See `Upgrading the IDF Component Manager <#installing-and-upgrading-the-idf-component-manager>`_.
+If you're using an older version of the Component Manager, the ``compote version`` command might not be available.
+In that case, consider upgrading to the latest version.
+For details, see `Upgrading the IDF Component Manager <#installing-and-upgrading-the-idf-component-manager>`_.